dexie/dexie-website/cloud/pricing.md

 ## Customized Authentication

 In all editions, it is possible to replace or customize end-user authentication.
 Dexie Cloud comes with OTP authentication and a default GUI that prompts the user for email and One-time password.
 There's no need to write any backend or even front-end code for this.
-But many customers want either to customise the user interface, or even replace the authentication to something else than the built-in OTP authentication from Dexie Cloud.
+However, customers may want to either customise the user interface, or integrate with an existing authentication solution instead of using the built-in OTP authentication from Dexie Cloud.

 ### Customizable Authentication

-To customize the default GUI for our OTP authentication, [configure `{customLoginGui: true}`](<https://dexie.org/cloud/docs/db.cloud.configure()>) and let a component use the [`db.cloud.userInteraction` observable](https://dexie.org/cloud/docs/dexie-cloud-addon) to display dialogs with your own look and feel.
+To customize the default GUI for our OTP authentication, [configure `{customLoginGui: true}`](</cloud/docs/db.cloud.configure()>) and let a component use the [`db.cloud.userInteraction` observable](/cloud/docs/dexie-cloud-addon) to display dialogs with your own look and feel.
 Customized authentication does not need a custom backend but can be served the way you prefer, and even from a static web site.

 ### Replaceable Authentication

 To replace the default OTP authentication with your own authentication of choice, you'll need a backend-for-frontend (BFF) server side app to serve your client application.
 The server-side app needs to serve a dedicated token endpoint for dexie-cloud client that integrates with your authentication solution.
-See [this guide](<https://dexie.org/cloud/docs/db.cloud.configure()#example-integrate-custom-authentication>) on how it can be accomplished.
+See [this guide](</cloud/docs/db.cloud.configure()#example-integrate-custom-authentication>) on how it can be accomplished.

 <br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/>